About Christina

 Since 2010, Christina has been active as a freelancer; performing at weddings, galas, dinner events, and other private functions.
 Notable locations include the historic Hotel Macdonald in Edmonton, and the Legislative Assembly of Ontario in Toronto.

 Christina actively collaborates with composers and other musicians to promote new music and increase the harp repertoire, both solo and ensemble.
-Her musical studies began with piano at age six with Monica Ortlieb, and harp at age nine with Hannah Beukema in Edmonton.
-She later studied with Nora Bumanis, Principal Harpist of the Edmonton Symphony Orchestra.
-Christina holds a Bachelor’s degree in Harp Performance with Honours from the University of Toronto, where she studied with internationally renowned harpist Judy Loman.
-She is currently pursuing her Master’s degree at the Manhattan School of Music with Mariko Anraku, Associate Principal Harp of the Metropolitan Opera Orchestra.
+Her musical studies began at a young age in Edmonton, studying piano with Monica Ortlieb and harp with Hannah Beukema.
+She later studied with Nora Bumanis, Principal Harp of the Edmonton Symphony Orchestra.
+Christina holds a Master of Music degree in Classical Harp from the Manhattan School of Music, where she studied with Mariko Anraku, Associate Principal Harp of the Metropolitan Opera Orchestra.
+She completed her Bachelor of Music degree in Harp Performance with Honours from the University of Toronto, where she studied with internationally renowned harpist Judy Loman.